 This sophisticated soup made with morels and tarragon ushers in spring.

 For the bisque:

 - 1/4 cup sliced shallots Add to list

 - 1/4 cup dry sherry Add to list

-- 3 cups freshly shelled spring peas (yes, you may use frozen baby peas!)
-Add to list
+- 3 cups freshly shelled spring peas or use frozen baby peas Add to list

-- 3 cups well-seasoned vegetable or chicken broth Add to list
+- 3 cups vegetable or chicken broth Add to list

 - 1 tablespoon minced fresh tarragon Add to list

 - 1/2 cup heavy cream Add to list

 - 1 tablespoon lemon juice, or to taste Add to list